Slice it up: Unmasking User Identities in Smartwatch Health Data: Introduction

 \section{Introduction}

-A general development in the Internet of Things (IoT) is the use of smart devices for tracking and recording personal health data.
-While suitable devices are becoming more and more widespread and collected data is growing rapidly, the issue of data privacy is only becoming more important and awareness in users is increasing.
-In their study, \citet{ernstInfluencePrivacyRisk2016a} found that the perceived privacy risk has a direct influence on device adoption and could ultimately prove a deciding factor for interested users.
-Aside from general privacy concerns for personal data, the perceived risk directly correlates with the trust in a data owner's privacy promise.
-This is because once a user's data is collected, the responsibility for its privacy protection is completely transferred into the hands of the data owner.
-Therefore, they should have knowledge of threats and defences.
+The Internet of Things (IoT) is growing rapidly, finding widespread success in the area of wearable devices such as smartwatches.
+Sales of smartwatches already amounted to 165 million units worldwide in 2023, while 209 million smartwatches are forecast to be sold in 2028~\cite{Statista2024SmartwatchMarket}.
+Wrist-worn smartwatches are used for a variety of activities, including general productivity, but also tracking and recording personal health data, such as sleep, exercise, and stress.
+For the purpose of health monitoring, smartwatches are equipped with various high-quality sensors that make it possible to record a person's sensitive health data over the long term.
+While suitable devices are becoming more and more widespread and the amount of data collected is increasing rapidly as a result, the issue of data protection is becoming increasingly important and user awareness is growing.
+Serious threats to such data are paramount, when looking at the various possible attacks on smart devices surveyed by \citet{Sikder2021SensorThreats}. \citet{ernstInfluencePrivacyRisk2016a} also found that the perceived data protection risk has a direct influence on device acceptance and could ultimately prove to be a decisive factor for interested users.
+In addition to general privacy concerns regarding personal data, there is also a direct correlation between perceived risk and trust in a data owner's privacy promise.
+The primary reason for this may be the fact that as soon as a user's data is collected, the responsibility for privacy protection is completely transferred to the collecting institution, which is why the users should be fully informed about threats and defensive measures.

-In such scenarios, de-identification presently constitutes a common privacy mechanism, i.e., the prevention that the personal identity of users can be revealed.
-For example, a large distributor of smartwatches states in their privacy policy and pledge, that they \enquote{... may share non-personal information that is aggregated or de-identified so that it cannot reasonably be used to identify an individual}~\cite{fitbitprivacypolicy, fitbitresearchpledge}.
-De-identification may hide user identities at first glance, but do not remove the inherent characteristics encoded in an individual's health data and may thus not enough to provide real privacy against identity inference~\cite{elemamSystematicReviewReIdentification2011}.
+De-identification is currently the common mechanism for preserving privacy in such scenarios, with the aim of guarding a user's personal identity.
+For example, the privacy policy of a smartwatch distributor states that they \enquote{... may share non-personal information that is aggregated or de-identified so that it cannot reasonably be used to identify an individual}~\cite{fitbitprivacypolicy, fitbitresearchpledge}.
+At first glance, this may conceal the identity through metadata removal, but it does not remove the inherent characteristics of an individual encoded into their health data.
+For this reason, de-identification may not be an effective protection against identity inference~\cite{elemamSystematicReviewReIdentification2011}.